The Real Answer to How to Reduce Cellulite

 Eat a healthy diet.
 Staying at a healthy weight reduces the chances of cellulite forming, and certain foods have been touted as home remedies for cellulite.
 Work them into your meals and they may help reduce the appearance of cellulite.
 (These Foods May Help Fight Cellulite, Too.)

 Exercise regularly.
 There aren't specific exercises to reduce cellulite on thighs, but research shows that both strength training and cardio may help minimize the appearance of cellulite.
 How?
 Cardio can help blast fat, while weight training (which also helps blast fat) firms up muscles to give skin a tighter, smoother appearance.
-(You'll Also Score These Health Benefits from Lifting Weights.)
+(Try this workout to sculpt strong lets and an incredible butt.)

 Try endermologie.
 This form of deep-tissue massage dispenses the lumps of fat into a smoother layer, and it's the only current method approved by the U.S Food and Drug Administration for temporary reduction in the appearance of cellulite.
 Scientists haven't found it to have long-lasting results, but hey, at least you're getting a massage out of it, right?